 Assets can be included in as many categories as you'd like.
 As long as roles and asset groups are organized appropriately, users will see only the assets they have permission to view.

 You can map an upload profile to a specific category and asset group.
-After assets are uploaded using the mapped upload profile, assets will be automatically assigned to the category and asset group.
+After assets are uploaded using the mapped upload profile (glossary term, activate to view definition), assets will be automatically assigned to the category and asset group.

 If this content did not answer your questions, try searching or contacting our support team for further assistance.